lambdanil/emacs-stuff/README.md

 This repo contains all (most) of my personal dotfiles and configs.

-Current available configurations are for Gnome (with dash to dock and appindicators), XFCE (with the pretty Arc theme) and XFCE+i3 (needs some extra configuration!).
+Current available configurations are for EXWM, Gnome (with dash to dock and appindicators), XFCE (with the pretty Arc theme) and XFCE+i3 (needs some extra configuration!).
 My dwm config _might_ come later.

 All configurations are currently for use exclusively with GNU Guix, nonguix channel included for firmware.